nicoleiocana/tpo-wiki/edit-button.md

   Please don't leave it as 'Updated contents.lr' as that does not give a real idea of what you wanted to do.
   Same goes to the branches called 'patch-1'.
 Let yourself go! be creative!
 * Create a pull request for your contribution to be reviewed.
+* If there is a ticket, mention the pull request on the comments.